kumahq/kuma/docs/proposals/mads-v1.md

 ### Design Goals
 * Make it clear which fields should be provided
-* Make it clear how fields can be mapped to Prometheus `Targets`
+* Make fields explicit, move slightly away from the generic Prometheus
+  * This will make the SD implementation on the Prometheus-side much more clear
+  * Currently, there is implicit implementation details shared between the MADS client and server
+  * We cannot have this if we are going to expose this API upstream
 * Keep the xDS discovery mechanism, but upgrade it to the latest version v3
 * Fully support both xDS transport variants (HTTP + gRPC)
 * Keep the ability to provide groups of `Targets` with common labels
 * Keep the flexibility to provide arbitrary labels